Toeplitz algebra

-where T_{f} is a Toeplitz operator with continuous symbol and K is a compact operator.
+where $T_f$ is a Toeplitz operator with continuous symbol $f$ and K is a compact operator.

 Toeplitz operators with continuous symbols commute modulo the compact operators.
 So the Toeplitz algebra can be viewed as the C*-algebra extension of continuous functions on the circle by the compact operators.
 This extension is called the Toeplitz extension.

-By Atkinson's theorem, an element of the Toeplitz algebra T_{f} + K is a Fredholm operator if and only if the symbol f of T_{f} is invertible.
-In that case, the Fredholm index of T_{f} + K is precisely the winding number of f, the equivalence class of f in the fundamental group of the circle.
+By Atkinson's theorem, an element of the Toeplitz algebra $T_f + K\;$is a Fredholm operator if and only if the symbol $f$ of $T_f$ is invertible.
+In that case, the Fredholm index of $T_f + K\;$is precisely the winding number of f, the equivalence class of f in the fundamental group of the circle.
 This is a special case of the Atiyah-Singer index theorem.

 Wold decomposition characterizes proper isometries acting on a Hilbert space.
 From this, together with properties of Toeplitz operators, one can conclude that the Toeplitz algebra is the universal C*-algebra generated by a proper isometry; this is Coburn's theorem.